DOL to appeal court stays on fiduciary rule for retirement advice

 The Department of Labor's notices of appeal come in cases filed separately in the U.S. District Court for the Northern District of Texas by the American Council of Life Insurers and eight other insurance trade groups, and in the federal court for the Eastern District of Texas by the Federal of Americans for Consumer Choice and various independent insurance agents.
 In issuing their stays, judges in both courts found that the new retirement security rule clashes with the Employee Retirement Security Act of 1974 — the country's bedrock retirement law — in various ways.
 They also opined that the new rule is too similar to a previous DOL fiduciary standard for retirement advice vacated by the Fifth Circuit Court of Appeals in 2018.

 The Department of Labor's latest filings, submitted on Sept.
-20, both merely give notice that the judges' injunctions of the new fiduciary rule are being appealed.
+20, both merely give notice of plans to appeal the judges' injunctions of the new fiduciary rule.
 A spokesperson for the DOL directed questions to the Department of Justice, which did not immediately respond to a request for comment.

 READ MORE:DOL retirement advice rule faces a bleak legal outlook